rodrigo-rl/IA-rchitecture/README.md

 - *image.py* --> This file obtains the only the image of the building with the name obtained of the previous endpoint.
 - *model.py* --> This file imports the last cnn model from MongoDB (not available yet).

-To create a docker image to deploy in Heroku should be typed in the terminal the following code (terminal should be located in *home/<user>/IA_rchitecture/API*):
+To create a docker image to deploy in Heroku should be present the files requirements *Dockerfile*, *requirements.txt* and *.dockerignore* and after, use the following code in the terminal (terminal should be located in *home/<user>/IA_rchitecture/API*):

 ```ruby
    docker build -t <image_name> .